 etc. II.
-Air quality monitoring and preservation 16 The Project Proponent shall install a minimum of 3 (three) online Ambient Air Quality Monitoring Stations with 1 (one) in upwind and 2 (two) in downwind direction based on long term climatological data about wind direction such that an angle of 120° is made between the monitoring locations to monitor critical parameters, relevant for mining operations, of air pollution viz PM10, PM2.5, N02, CO and S02 etc. as per the methodology mentioned in NAAQS Notification No. B-29016/20/90/PCI/I, dated 18.11.2009 covering the aspects of transportation and use of heavy machinery in the impact zone.
+Air quality monitoring and preservation 16 The Project Proponent shall install a minimum of 3 (three) online Ambient Air Quality Monitoring Stations with 1 (one) in upwind and 2 (two) in downwind direction based on long term climatological data about wind direction such that an angle of 120" is made between the monitoring locations to monitor critical parameters, relevant for mining operations, of air pollution viz.
+PM10, PM2.5, N02, CO and S02 etc. as per the methodology mentioned in NAAQS Notification No. B-29016/20/90/PCI/I, dated 18.11.2009 covering the aspects of transportation and use of heavy machinery in the impact zone.
 The ambient air quality shall also be monitored at prominent places like office building, canteen etc. as per the site condition to ascertain the exposure characteristics at specific places.
-The above data shall be digitally displayed within 03 months in front of the main Gate of the mine Three Online Ambient Air Quality Monitoring Stations are in place, 1 in upwind and 2 in downwind direction.
+The above data shall be digitally displayed within 03 months in front of the main Gate of the mine site.
+Three Online Ambient Air Quality Monitoring Stations are in place, 1 in upwind and 2 in downwind direction.
 Six Ambient air monitoring locations, three each in core and buffer zone each are selected in consultation with the SPCB.
 AAQ monitoring is carried out every fortnightly Data digitally displayed at main gate.
 Attached as Annexure-XXVI.
-27 Effective safeguard measures for prevention of Water dust generation and subsequent suppression water (like regular water sprinkling, metalled road pollution construction etc.) shall be carried out in areas prone to air pollution wherein high levels of PM 10 and PM2.5 are for due vident such as haul road, loading and using unloading point and transfer points.
-The (Anne Fugitive dust emissions from all sources shall be quality Water sprinkling is carried out by 4 Nos. of 40 KL water sprinkler on Haul roads to mitigate air pollution in mine area.
+17 Effective safeguard measures for prevention of dust generation and subsequent suppression (like regular water sprinkling, metalled road construction etc.) shall be carried out in areas prone to air pollution wherein high levels of PM 10 and PM2.5 are evident such as haul road, loading and unloading point and transfer points.
+The Fugitive dust emissions from all sources shall be regularly controlled by installation of required equipment's/ machineries and preventive maintenance.
+Use of suitable water-soluble chemical dust suppressing agents may be explored for better effectiveness of dust control system.
+It shall be ensured that air pollution level conform to the standards prescribed by the MoEFCC/ Central Pollution Control Board.
+Water sprinkling is carried out by 4 Nos. of 40 KL water sprinkler on Haul roads to mitigate air pollution in mine area.
 Annexure-X. Dust extraction system and Water sprinkling nozzles are installed at the crushers, transfer points and coarse stockpiles for dust suppression.
 Industrial roads are cleaned by using Truck mounted vacuum road sweepers.
 (Annexure-XXII) The parameters of Ambient Air quality monitored are within the prescribed norm of CPCB.
 18 III.
 Water quality monitoring and preservation In case, immediate mining scheme envisages intersection of ground water table, then Environmental Clearance shall become operational only after receiving formal clearance from CGWA.
 In case, mining operation involves intersection of ground water table at a later stage, then PP shall ensure that prior approval from CGWA and MoEFCC is in place before such mining operations.
 The Permission for mine dewatering issued by CGWA vide NOC No. CGWA/NOC/MIN/REN/2/2022/7143 valid till 07.07.2024.
-(Annexure XXIV), NOC of water withdrawal from Banas radial well has been renewed vide no. CGWA/NOC/MIN/REN/3/2023/7399 same is valid till 07/07/2024 (Annexure XXV).
+(Annexure XXIV).
+NOC of water withdrawal from Banas radial well has been renewed vide no. CGWA/NOC/MIN/REN/3/2023/7399 same is valid till 07/07/2024 (Annexure XXV).